Epidurality/NeoFly-Tools/README.md

 - Optimized loading of Goods Optimizer list views slightly - should improve performance.
 - Added Right-Click menu to Optimizer mission views for some QoL quick functions.
 - Added a warning when the user refreshes missions/optimal goods when the plane selected has changed critical parameters (fuel, onboard cargo, location, availability).
+- Added more descriptive text for when results are unavailable in Goods Optimizer.
+- Added "Allow Overweight" in Optimizer.
+This lets you max out NeoFly's Goods+Mission weight, taking advantage of the fact that it doesn't subtract Fuel Weight from the Max Payload of the plane.

 ### v0.4.0
 - Added filters for NeoFly missions list in Optimizer.